udacity-om/ud_self_driving_car_engineer/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

+Following are the shortcomings:
-One potential shortcoming is that the lane lines may intersect during curves.
-Other shortcoming is that the lane lines are not identified correctly when the road is not black
+-> The lane lines may intersect during curves
+-> The lane lines are not identified correctly when the road is not black.
+-> The lane lines are shaky

 ### 3. Suggest possible improvements to your pipeline

+Improvements would be as follows:
-A possible improvement would be to reduce the lane lines length during curves.
+-> To reduce the lane lines length during curves

-Another potential improvement could be to properly identify weak edges(the case where the road is not black)
+-> To properly identify weak edges(the case where the road is not black) -> Further filtering of slope values and points to reduce shaking of lane lines